ROCm/HIPIFY/docs/reference/supported_apis.md

 | CUTENSOR API     | [HIP TENSOR API](tables/CUTENSOR_API_supported_by_HIP.md)         |                                                           |                                                                         |
 | CUB API          | [HIP CUB API](tables/CUB_API_supported_by_HIP.md)                 |                                                           |                                                                         |

-To generate the above documentation with the information about all supported CUDA APIs in Markdown format, run `hipify-clang --md --doc-format=full` with or without specifying the output directory (`-o`), for HIP and ROC separately `--doc-roc=separate` or in the joint format (ROC & HIP) `--doc-roc=joint`.
+To generate the above documentation with the information about all supported CUDA APIs in Markdown format, run `hipify-clang --md --doc-format=full` with or without specifying the output directory (`-o`), for HIP and ROC separately `--doc-roc=separate` or in the joint format (HIP & ROC) `--doc-roc=joint`.